 To keep up with this accelerated pace of change, leading brands and retailers are adapting their approach to customer engagement.
-By bringing all of their data sources together to achieve a single view of the customer and then enriching that view with predictive analytics and third-party data, brands have been able to unlock meaningful insights that inform personalised, omnichannel customer experiences.
+By bringing all of their data sources together to achieve a single view of the customer and then enriching that view with predictive analytics and third-party data, brands have been able to unlock meaningful insights that inform personalized, omnichannel customer experiences.

 This focus on data is particularly valuable for outdoor and sports brands.
-As Lexer’s largest customer segment, outdoor and sports brands sell primarily functional products, which lend themselves well to effective and impactful personalisation strategies for acquisition, growth, and retention.
+As Lexer’s largest customer segment, outdoor and sports brands sell primarily functional products, which lend themselves well to effective and impactful personalization strategies for acquisition, growth, and retention.

 For example, using the Lexer Customer Data Platform (CDP):

 - Spyder grew their email list by 85% in 5 months.

 - Mountain Khakis boosted Black Friday sales 49% year-over-year.

 - Rip Curl improved revenue from a cross-selling campaign by 15x.

 - Black Diamond increased retention email conversion rates by 555%